dmytromalevskyi/CryptoGramBackEnd/README.md

 # CryptoGram project.

+I worked in a group of 6 to design a prototype of a cryptocurrency trading platform using React and Typescript that won the “Best Project Award” of the module.
+If you wish to run it make sure to install and run both the backend and the frontend.

-The part developed here is the Back End.
+The part developed here is the Backend.

 To run this project simply go to the folder with the project in your terminal